nazariyg/Phred/README.md

 $assocArray[1] = "b";
 $assocArray[2] = "c";

-// At some point, remove a no longer needed element to save memory and
+// At some point, remove a no longer needed element and replace it with
-// assign it to a new value at some point later. unset($assocArray[1]);
+// a new element at some point later. unset($assocArray[1]);
 // ...
 $assocArray[1] = "d";